AaltoSciComp/scicomp-docs/rse/grant-applicants.rst

 --------------------------

 Internal billing is (for practical purposes) not possible for EC grants.
-Use the "RSE salary" method.
+Use the "RSE salary" method (and don't call it subcontracting or purchasing - we are normal salary).